PrgVaibhav/PrgVaibhav/README.md

 📍 _Location: Bihar, India_

- - Frontend developer ( `React Js` and `CSS` ).
+ - Frontend developer ( `React Js`).
  - Learning to craft digital magic with a dash of creativity.
  - I love to create user-friendly and eye-catching websites that work seamlessly on all devices.
  - My passion for coding knows no bounds, and I'm always exploring new ways to deep dive and create something beautiful.

 ---

-> Open for freelancing, part/full time roles as frontend developer 🐱‍🏍
+> Open for freelancing, part/full-time roles as frontend developer 🐱‍🏍

 ---